lumc-python/introduction-mihailefter/README.md

 # 5. Dictionaries

 We are going to store the output of a function (f(x)=x2) together with its input in a dictionary.
 - Make a dictionary containing all squares smaller than 100.
 - Print the content of this dictionary in english, e.g., "4 is the square of 2".

-# 6. k-mer counting

-## (1/2)

-Remember the previous exercise of finding (unique) substrings of length 3.
-- Make a function from your implementation.
-- Have *k* as an argument to the function.
-- Test the function on several input strings.

-## (2/2)

-Modify your function to use a dictionary with substring counts.
-- Use the substrings as dictionary keys.
-- Use the counts as dictionary values.
+# 5. Nested dictionaries

+Assume a dictionary that has country names as keys and as values another dictionary with the following keys: continent, capital, population.
+Example:
+    {
+      'The Netherlands': {
+        'capital': 'Amsterdam',
+        'population': 17283008,
+        'continent': 'Europe',
+      },
+      'France': {
+        'capital': 'Paris',
+        'population': 67186638,
+        'continent': 'Europe',
+      }
+      'USA': {
+        'capital': 'Washington, D.C.',
+        'population': 327167434,
+        'continent': 'North America',
+      }
+    }

-- Have the function return the dictionary.
+- Print the country with the largest population.
-- Add a docstring to the function.
-- Use the function to print k-mer counts for some strings.
+- Print how many countries are from a particular continent, which is introduced by the user.
+- Allow for user input